adisaf/multunus-website/source/blog/2015-11-23-intersectfund-overnight-success.html.markdown

 Fast forward another 12 months.
 Here’s the progress since then:

-*We’ve launched two key parts of the Servicing system:
+* We’ve launched two key parts of the Servicing system:

-***Closer**
-: The workflow for converting an tentative approval for a loan application to a signed agreement with the borrower
+  * **Closer**: The workflow for converting an tentative approval for a loan application to a signed agreement with the borrower

-***Servicer**
-: The system that actually disburses the funds and sets up the automatic repayment schedule as well.
+  * **Servicer**: The system that actually disburses the funds and sets up the automatic repayment schedule as well.

-*Rohan is no longer the bottleneck - the application is online and usable not just by everyone at Intersect, but also by their customers.
+* Rohan is no longer the bottleneck - the application is online and usable not just by everyone at Intersect, but also by their customers.

-*While Rohan continues to hack on the code (along with our programmers), he now has more time to focus on growing his business.
+* While Rohan continues to hack on the code (along with our programmers), he now has more time to focus on growing his business.

-*The rest of the staff at IntersectFund now has a 24/7 dashboard they can use to communicate much better among themselves.
+* The rest of the staff at IntersectFund now has a 24/7 dashboard they can use to communicate much better among themselves.
 They also have a lot more visibility into how the company is doing overall.

-*Last, but not the least, the growth in the number of loans has been almost dramatic.
+* Last, but not the least, the growth in the number of loans has been almost dramatic.
 The projected disbursement for this year is upwards of $5 million.

-​
 ![success_intersect_fund](https://s3.amazonaws.com/next.multunus.com/wp-content/uploads/2015/11/unnamed-11.png)

 **“Overnight” Success**